HasanYahya101/Pacman_SFML/README.md

 ### Introduction:

 Note: This Project uses code from SFML and SQLite3.
 You can view there codes in [SFML](https://www.sfml-dev.org/download.php) and [SQLite3](https://www.sqlite.org/amalgamation.html).
-All rights, go to their respective owners and if you see their code files along with my code files, then before using check their policy.
+All rights, go to their respective owners and if you see their code files along with my code files, then before using them, check their policy.
+I will bear no responsibility for your negligence.

 ### Project Versions: